Free Internal Communications Plan Template for a successful, tailored strategy

 How Cerkl Broadcast Can Help You

-Cerkl Broadcast offers a suite of employee communication software suitable for any size organization, regardless of structure.
-Designed for internal communicators, it serves as a centralized hub for all communication assets.
-In this way, it ensures that communicators can easily access and manage information, which makes planning considerably more effective.
+Cerkl Broadcast offers a suite of AI-powered employee communication software suitable for any size organization, regardless of structure.
+Designed for internal communicators, it serves as a centralized hub for all communication assets, leveraging AI to automate workflows, optimize engagement, and enhance strategic planning.
+This ensures that communicators can easily access and manage information, making planning considerably more effective.

-Broadcast’s omnichannel capability is particularly effective.
-Essentially, it removes the need to select the right channels for most comms, because your audience can select the channels they prefer to use.
-This means all employees can access comms wherever they are, on site, in a remote location, or even in another country.
+Broadcast’s AI-driven omnichannel capability is particularly effective.
+It removes the need to manually select the right channels for most communications, as the platform allows employees to set their preferred channels.
+This means all employees can access messages wherever they are, on-site, remote, or in another country, ensuring seamless connectivity across diverse work environments.

-The platform offers great content scheduling features.
-For example, communicators can strategically plan the timing and frequency of messages to reach their audience at the most opportune moments.
+The platform features AI-enhanced content scheduling, allowing communicators to strategically plan the timing and frequency of messages to reach their audience at the most opportune moments.
+Insights help determine optimal delivery times based on engagement patterns, increasing the likelihood of messages being read and acted upon.

-Another advantage of the Cerkl Broadcast platform is that it offers customizable templates.
-These simplify the creation of consistent, professional-looking content for the communication plan.
-You can build your own from a drag and drop starter pack, or the Cerkl team can build templates for you.
+Another advantage of the Cerkl Broadcast platform is its customizable templates, which simplify the creation of consistent, professional-looking content.
+Users can build their own from a drag-and-drop starter pack, or the Cerkl team can develop custom templates tailored to their needs.

-Our versatile platform also enables communicators to segment their audience based on criteria including department, role, or location.
+The versatile Broadcast platform also enables communicators to segment their audience based on criteria including department, role, or location.
 This facilitates precise targeting in communication planning.

-Once your plan is up and running, Broadcast’s feedback and analytics tools allow communicators to measure message impact.
-This enhances the planning process with data-driven insights that enable you to effectively adapt and improve strategies.
-The end of the calendar or fiscal year is a great time to review the service delivery plan and amend it as needed.
+Once your plan is up and running, Broadcast’s AI-driven feedback and analytics tools allow communicators to measure message impact.
+This enhances the planning process with data-driven insights that enable users to effectively adapt and improve strategies.
+The end of the year is a great time to review the service delivery plan and amend it as needed.

 With Broadcast, you can also create custom dashboards.
 Simply pick a timeframe and see how your communications performed.